-Update 4/23/2013: I take it back.
-It did not work well on my wood laminate floor.
+Update 4/23/2013 NOTE: It did not work well on my wood laminate floor.
 After the floor was completely dry, it left a soap residue and felt all gunky.
 So stick with tile floors only.
 My bathrooms still look and smell great today!

 Heavy Duty Floor Cleaner

 - 1 teaspoon liquid dish soap (blue Dawn is a miracle in a bottle-I wouldn’t use anything else!)

 - 1/4 cup washing soda (this can be found in the laundry aisle of the grocery store) I used regular baking soda the first time around, so that’s what’s pictured, but I’ve since purchased the washing soda.

 - 2 gallons tap water, very warm

 1. Place all the ingredients into a bucket and mix well until sudsy.